DiegoLHendrix/ESDII-Toolbox/README.md

 # ESDII-Toolbox

-Repository made to be used as a submodule using the Snickerdoodle FPGA, MATLAB, and Blender.
+This repository is designed to be used as a submodule with the Snickerdoodle FPGA, MATLAB, and Blender.

+**MATLAB add-ons and examples are credited to Dr. Danial Kaputa.
+[Check out more of his work here.](http://www.ravvenlabs.com)**